Terms and Conditions

 Assets Published with Reserves

-Assets requiring a minimum bid price to sell, appear on K-BID.com with “Reserve Not Met” below the Next Required Bid information in the lot description.
+Unless otherwise noted in specific auction terms, assets requiring a minimum bid price to sell, appear on K-BID.com with “Reserve Not Met” below the Next Required Bid information in the lot description.
 Once the high bid reaches the required minimum bid, the message changes to “Reserve Has Been Met” and the lot will be sold to the high bidder.

 Auctions selling upon seller approval will be disclosed in the auction specific terms.
 In these cases, the reserve wording will not appear on the item listing.